 Other Structures (garages, decks, porches, etc).
 These are priced based on what they are.
 Figure $40k to $100k for a garage depending on size and details. $25 – $35/sf for a deck.
 And $60 – $70/sf for a porch.

 What is included in a Modules with Set Crew Package, and how much does it Cost ?

 A Modules with Set Crew Package is where Huntington Homes supplies the Module Components for your project, and you work with a local General Contractor for all onsite work.
 We offer this package in Vermont, New Hampshire, Maine, Massachusetts, and Connecticut.

 Our hand off point for a Modules with Set Crew Package (hence the “set crew package”) is: On your foundation, structurally secure, air tight, water tight, and with a finish shingled roof.
-This is a very different hand off point from other modular manufacturers in our industry.
-Most other modular manufacturers don’t set their own modules.
-They rely on the client or General Contractors crews to set the modules.
-And that can be sketchy.

 What can I modify in a Stock Home?

 Modifications are allowed within the Stock Home of your choice.
 You may move walls, swap or add windows and doors, add or remove square footage.
 We will do whatever works.

 How involved is Huntington Homes in the design decision-making process?